ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/R/1_versioning/_index.md

 weight: 1
 ---

-# How to name a file and assign it a version number
+# How to name a file and assign version numbers

 * The version of a data product is identified by its filename
 * The version of a raw data file is the same as that of the data product